-An illustrated stretching and exercise routine.
+An illustrated exercise routine, including stretching.

 These exercises for low back pain improve spine mobility and relax your muscles.
 They also help to stretch and balance key muscle groups that attach to the spine.
 To relieve back discomfort*, try the routine below 2 times per day.

 *Please note: The exercises that follow can be very helpful.
 However, if you are injured it requires skilled assessment from a health care provider to determine which exercises and what types of treatment are appropriate for you.
 If you have an injury, medical condition, significant pain or constant pain, please see your doctor or health care provider and follow their instructions.

 A helpful starting exercise is controlled, gentle spine movement with the Cat & Camel.
 First arch your back up toward the ceiling, like an angry cat.
 Increase the movement with a deep inhale.
 Then exhale, tighten (or brace) your abdominals, drop your chest toward the floor and lift your head slightly as shown.
 Repeat this exercise 10 times.

 This exercise gently stretches the connective tissue around your nerve roots(Scroll to the bottom of this page to see these branches that come from the spinal cord).
 Practicing the cat-camel will help you learn good coordination for movements of your spine.

 The next 2 exercises for low back pain are stretches for your hip and gluteal muscles.
 Keep your tailbone (sacrum) on the floor for these stretches--this will focus the stretch where it’s needed most, in your hip muscles.
 Hold each stretch for 5 seconds and repeat 3 times.

 When your hips are too tight, the stress of body movement may be transferred to your lower back.
 Also, stiffness in these muscles often causes discomfort below the waist.
 2 good reasons to include these stretches in your exercise routine!